dweekly/docs/pages/deep-linked-ads/criteo-mobile-tracking.md

 Just need a single link?
 It's easy to use the Branch dashboard to create a one-off link.
 The flow below provides examples of how to create links, but you'll want to consult with your Criteo Solutions Engineer to specify what you require.

-1. First, click **Create Ad Link** in the top right hand side of the Criteo Partner Manager UI.
+1. First, click <notranslate>**Create Ad Link**</notranslate> in the top right hand side of the Criteo Partner Manager UI.

     ![image](/_assets/img/pages/deep-linked-ads/criteo/criteo-create-link.png)

 1. First, select an ad format.
-For App Install or App Engagement campaigns you'll want to select the **App Only** format.
+For App Install or App Engagement campaigns you'll want to select the <notranslate>**App Only**</notranslate> format.

-    To bulk create links for Dynamic Product Ads, select **Product Links**, which are for shopping or dynamic remarketing campaigns.
+    To bulk create links for Dynamic Product Ads, select <notranslate>**Product Links**</notranslate>, which are for shopping or dynamic remarketing campaigns.
 This will take you to create a [Deep Linked Product Feed](/deep-linked-ads/dynamic-product-feeds/) for Criteo with Universal Links and URI schemes.

     ![image](/_assets/img/pages/deep-linked-ads/criteo/criteo-link-chooser.png)

 1. If you've select a simple App Engagement link, you'll start with a name for it.
 Select something that will make it easy to find if you need it later.
 Your Ad Format and Ad Partner should be selected already, but feel free to choose one if they aren't.
 It's important that you select the right Ad Partner for analytics later on.
-Click **Configure Options** to continue.
+Click <notranslate>**Configure Options**</notranslate> to continue.

     ![image](/_assets/img/pages/deep-linked-ads/criteo/criteo-engagement-link.png)

 1. This is your chance to add deep link data and analytics tags.

     - Deep Link Data is used to provide the app with product information, so the app can take customers to the right content in the app.
-    - Analytics tags are important for later segmentation, so click the **Analytics** sub tab to add a Channel and Campaign value.
+    - Analytics tags are important for later segmentation, so click the <notranslate>**Analytics**</notranslate> sub tab to add a Channel and Campaign value.

     ![image](/_assets/img/pages/deep-linked-ads/criteo/criteo-analytics-tags.png)

     !!! tip "Set Analytics tags"

-        It's easier to slice your data in our analytics platform if you properly assign analytics parameters to your link. _Channels_ generally correspond to ad networks, and _Campaigns_ correspond to marketing initiatives that you're launching.
-For example: _Channel_: "Criteo", _Campaign_: "Summer 2017 Shoe Discounts."
+        It's easier to slice your data in our analytics platform if you properly assign analytics parameters to your link. <notranslate>_Channels_</notranslate> generally correspond to ad networks, and <notranslate>_Campaigns_</notranslate> correspond to marketing initiatives that you're launching.
+For example: <notranslate>_Channel_</notranslate>: "Criteo", <notranslate>_Campaign_</notranslate>: "Summer 2017 Shoe Discounts."

-1. Click **Create Link Now**, and you have your tracking link!
+1. Click <notranslate>**Create Link Now**</notranslate>, and you have your tracking link!
 Take this link and give it to your Criteo Solutions Engineer as an example.

     ![image](/_assets/img/pages/deep-linked-ads/branch-universal-ads/finished-ad-link.png)